Gab-San/Progetto-Reti-Logiche/en/README.md

 The code was requested in only one file.
 Thus modules' code is included in the file in _src_.

-> The code was divided with comments in the various modules, for better clarity.
+> The code was divided with comments in the various sections, for better clarity.